 (This blog post contains some affiliate links.
 That means Wayfarer books may earn a commission if you click on them and then buy something)

-‘The Hobbit’ by J.R.R.
+1. The Hobbit by J.R.R.
 Tolkien

 “Then something Tookish woke up inside him, and he wished to go and see the great mountains, and hear the pine-trees and the waterfalls, and explore the caves, and wear a sword instead of a walking-stick”.

 Throughout many folklore tales, we find dwarves living inside of mountains, or evil dragons keeping a treasure there.
 And about a hero that must slay them to bring peace back.

 They are the impassable barriers (the Misty Mountains), the abode of the supreme evil (Mount Doom) and of cursed wicked men (The ghosts of the mountains whom Aragorn recruits on ‘The Two Towers’).
-This makes ‘The hobbit’ one of our top books about mountains.
+This makes ‘The hobbit’ one of the top books about mountains.

 Mountains were nothing but dangerous places where no man would go for pleasure (this conception only changed in the Western World in the late 19th century with the rise of modern alpinism).

-‘Frankenstein‘ by Mary Shelley
+2. Frankenstein by Mary Shelley

 Lord Byron, Percy Shelley, John Polidori and Mary Shelley stayed in the Diodati Mansion next to Lake Geneva and, on a summer night, set up a challenge: to invent a horror story.

-While Polidori created a modern version of a vampire that would later inspire ‘Dracula’, Mary Shelley had a nightmare that same night and conceived the story of Frankenstein : a scientist who, through occult science, tries to play god by putting together body parts and giving birth to a living but damned creature.
+While Polidori created a modern version of a vampire that would later inspire Dracula, Mary Shelley had a nightmare that same night and conceived the story of Frankenstein : a scientist who, through occult science, tries to play god by putting together body parts and giving birth to a living but damned creature.

 This is a classic horror story, beautifully written and showcasing elegance and style in the narrative.